daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 performs incredibly well as the factorization problem is easy (correlation and coverage).
-As sparsity decreases, the model performance degrades as the signal in the data that provides coverage and correlation gets fragmented.
+As sparsity decreases, the model performance degrades as the signal in the data gets fragmented.
 Note that the error fans out as sparsity increases because randomness begins to obfuscate the remaining interactions.